Which 5 tips for correct parallel structure are best?

 – Provide examples and images to guide and engage the reader

-In Lesson 1 of this short course on grammatical parallelism, we discussed how the words, phrases and clauses that are included in a series within a sentence should generally have parallel structure to increase reader comprehensibility.
+In Chapter 1 of this short reader on grammatical parallelism, we discussed how the words, phrases and clauses that are included in a series within a sentence should generally have parallel structure to increase reader comprehensibility.
 What this means is that such expressions should follow the same grammatical pattern as each other in order to avoid grammatical ambiguity or error.
-In this second and final lesson on the topic we will next focus on the five most useful pieces of advice for correctly identifying and forming such parallel structures.
+In this second and final chapter on the topic we will next focus on the five most useful pieces of advice for correctly identifying and forming such parallel structures.

 Tip 1: Find the Parallel Structure